You’ve probably noticed the emphasis on Google and Facebook in digital advertising in recent years, but have you ever

-Adext’s Audience Management as a Service (AMaaS) does just that, and on average, it increases the amount of conversions by 83% in just over a week.
-This would mean 1265% more leads or sales with the same investment in ads after only 10 days running your campaigns.
+Adext AI does just that, and on average, it increases the amount of conversions by 83% in just over a week.
+This would mean 83% more leads or sales with the same investment in ads after only 10 days running your campaigns.

 And don’t even worry about the cost, it’ll be completely free until it actually increases your ads' conversion performance.

 It conscientiously works using audience performance profiling, performance clustering, and advanced budget automation technique so you can be sure that you’re getting the most out of your ad spend.

-You can start by reading this simple guide that explains the step by step to get started with AMaaS today or learn more about the technology behind Adext and how it’s able to find the best audience for any ad through this guide.
+You can start by reading this simple guide that explains the step by step to get started with Adext AI today or learn more about the technology behind Adext and how it’s able to find the best audience for any ad through this guide.

 Here are other related articles you may like: